Create HTML table listing of Windows directories and files

 The program is highly configurable, but you can also just choose the folder and click the Build button if you don’t want to do anything else.
 You can filter based on file extension (File Specification) or by file names.

-Under Miscellaneous, you can specify the file attributes you want to include in the HTML output and also specify if you want to use fully qualified paths in the links.
-This is useful because if you want to be able to transfer the file to another computer, you can also copy the folder to the other computer under the same path, i.e. C:\My Documents\Test and be open to click on the files to open them.
+Under Miscellaneous, you can specify the file attributes you want to include in the HTML output and specify if you want to use fully qualified paths in the links.
+This is useful if you want to be able to transfer the files/folders to another computer.
+You can copy the folder to the other computer under the same path, i.e. C:\My Documents\Test and still be able to click on the files in the HTML listing to open them.

 print directory listing